It’s the ultimate query when surfing the open seas of the internet: is this website safe?

 Take a moment to review your settings now.
 Here’s how to find them:

 - Chrome: Settings > Advanced > Privacy and security

 - Firefox: Options > Privacy & Security

 - Safari: Preferences > Security and Preferences > Privacy

 Hover your mouse over the link above, but don’t click it.
-You should see the URL that it links to at the bottom-left of your browser: https://www.avg.com.
+In Firefox and Chrome, you should see the URL that it links to at the bottom-left of your browser: https://www.avg.com.
 Easy, right?

 Make sure the URLs are spelled correctly, too.
 Most people only glance over text on the web.
-Hackers know this and will often substitute visually similar characters (e.g., “Yah00.com” instead of “Yahoo.com”) to trick you into visiting their phishing sites and unwittingly giving them your passwords, credit card numbers, and other private data.
+Hackers know this and will often substitute visually similar characters (e.g., “Yah00.com” instead of “Yahoo.com” or “Paypa1.com” instead of “Paypal.com”) to trick you into visiting their phishing sites and unwittingly giving them your passwords, credit card numbers, and other private data.
 Don’t fall for this trick.
 It only takes a moment to verify a URL is safe.
 And it’s worth it.